ScriptsfromZee/Swaglabs-Demo-/README.md

 Automation and Testing: Swag Labs is often used in automated testing scenarios, particularly with tools like Cypress or Selenium, to validate e-commerce functionalities.

 Demo for Developers: It serves as a practical demo for developers and testers to practice and showcase their skills in web application testing.

+The scripts present here were written using Cypress.